dweissner/dweissner.github.io/_pages/about.md

 ![](/images/sunset.png)
+<sub>Photo taken on an early morning run along the East River in New York.

 Beware of falling debris!
 ------------------------------------------
-This will be a site dedicated to jazz, traveling and economics but is currently under construction.
+This site is under construction as of December 3, 2021.

 Let's connect!